 - Take the tray with baked cups out of the oven.
 Add ¼ teaspoon of green chutney, ¼ teaspoon date and tamarind chutney and ½ teaspoon yogurt on the phyllo cups.
 Springle with sev, pomegranate seeds and cilantro.
 Serve immediately.

 ♥ We LOVE to hear from you!
-Have you made these recipes?
+Did you enjoy this post?
+Have you made any of these recipes?
 Please share your food photo with hashtag #ministryofcurry on Facebook or Instagram, so we can see it and our followers can enjoy it too!
 Thank you and Happy Cooking